 That’s why owners need to start empowering their team members to be able to bill.
 Not to mention, team members should know the billable rate of the firm, so it shouldn’t be too difficult.
 If you undercharge one time, it’s not a huge issue.
 Those small things can be corrected and learned.
 Leaving thousands if not millions of receivables uncollected is much, much worse.

-If you run a ‘fixed fee’ firm, which is becoming more popular, there is zero reasons your team can’t send out bills themselves.
+If you run a ‘fixed fee’ firm, which is becoming more popular, there are zero reasons your team can’t send out bills themselves.
 Get it off the plate of the owners, it’s a waste of their time and it’s not helping with collections.

 Here is the #1 Tip for Lowering Your Accounts Receivable: